Gwen Stefani To Blake Shelton: ‘Be Nice’ To ‘The Voice’ Costar Adam Levine

 “If you would have told me that this guy would end up being one of my best friends, I would have called you crazy.
 But I have seen a lot of ups and downs, and I have never had a more honest and loyal friend than Adam Levine through my personal journey.”

-As Shefani fans know, Blake didn’t just find a new BFF when he signed on for The Voice; he also found love on the set of the NBC singing competition.
+As Shefani fans know, Blake didn’t just find a new BFF when he signed on for The Voice, he also found love on the set of the NBC singing competition.
 Both he and Gwen Stefani happened to be going through divorces while they were filming Season 9 of the show, and they found strength in each other during those difficult times.
 Eventually, their unlikely friendship developed into something more.

 Blake Shelton’s romance with Gwen Stefani surprised him just as much as his friendship with Adam Levine did.
 As Gossip Cop reports, he has described his relationship with Gwen as “weird” and “odd.”